 4. Sell tickets at local venues

-The best way to get your name out there is to be at places that your target audience is at the most.
+The best way to get your name out there is to be at places where your target audience is at the most.
 For instance, let’s assume your target audience for your festival is between 18 and 30 years old.
 Now, let’s assume you’ve learned that most people of these ages hang out at a particular coffee shop in your town all the time.

 What do you do?
 You place a stack of tickets at this coffee shop, along with a small poster or brochure with more details about the festival.
 Talk to the coffee shop owner and the barista beforehand, and ask them to offer the tickets to everyone who places an order.
 In return, offer the coffee shop a booth or kiosk at your festival.